 He had to interrupt his work in Guadalajara to go to the city of Tequila, Jalisco to test the Tequila for any changes caused by global warming.

 At the 2009 Michigan Wind Conference, 3-4 March, Detroit, MI Michael gave his oral presentation, Mandatory US Federal Carbon Emissions Program (Kyoto-II) Will Reduce the Cost Advantage that Michigan Fossil Electricity has over Michigan Wind Electricity.

 While in Detroit, he drove to Ann Arbor, MI for big expense account dinners and for very stimulating academic discussions at the University of Michigan.

 You can download (FREE) Michael’s Mexican presentation slide deck at https://goo.gl/images/EqvJbG

 For FREE, you can download his Michigan presentation slide deck at https://tinyurl.com/ya5d2jrl

 The 2010 Icelandic Volcano did not stop Michael from attending the 2010 European Wind Energy Conference (EWEC), 20-23 April, Warsaw Poland.
 He claims to have rented one of the last Hertz Rent-a-Cars in Paris.
 He drove from Paris to Warsaw to Krakow and then back to Paris.

 Michael presented his paper, The Effect That a US Signature on a Kyoto-II Climate Change Mitigation Treaty (or an Equivalent US Domestic Climate Change Mitigation Policy) Will Have on the US Wind Industry, at the 2010 EWEC.

 Go to: https://tinyurl.com/ltowa56 Michael’s poster is number 40 under the topic: Carbon Prices,Emissions Trading, Other Climate Policies & Investment Decisions.
 His paper was originally titled, The effect of COP 15 (Copenhagen 2009) on the US Wind Industry.
 The original title would have made for a very brief paper.

 Michael had a good time in Warsaw and afterward in Krakow.
 In Krakow he ate a real Polish sausage (with grilled onions, but with no American French Fries).
 Michael’s total automobile travel distance from Paris to Warsaw to Krakow and back to Paris was 4,000 km (2,400 US miles).

 During October 2002, Michael was an Invited Professor at the Ecole Supériere de Affairs (ESA), Université Pierre Mendès France (Grenoble-II), France http://www.iae-grenoble.fr/

-With a French friend, he eat a Foie Gras Pizza.
+In Grenoble, he and a French friend eat a Foie Gras Pizza.
 He was surprised to find that it was a Chicago style deep dish Foie Gras Pizza.